Lee Rowan School of

-ELPP 112 Electrical Wiring Lab (1 credit) Provides an introduction to residential and commercial wiring, including the principles of electrical safety with the use of the National Electrical Code.
-Provides practice in the safe construction of simple wiring circuits.
+ELPP 112 Electrical Wiring Lab (1.5 credits) Familiarizes students with the principles of motor control and controllers and industrial wiring, including the principles of electrical safety with the use of the National Electrical Code.
+Provides an introduction to residential and commercial wiring along with practice in the safe construction of simple wiring circuits.

-ELPP 251 Industrial Control (2.5 credits) Examines various types of motor control circuits including full and reduced voltage starters, manual and automatic controls, and sensing and control devices.
+ELPP 251 Industrial Motor Control (2.5 credits) Examines various types of motor control circuits including full and reduced voltage starters, manual and automatic controls, and sensing and control devices.
 Lab exercises make extensive use of fault insertion and troubleshooting techniques and include a design project.
-Examines solid state devices in-depth.
+Examines solid state devices in depth.

 ELPP 261 Programmable Logic Controllers (2.5 credits) Introduces students to PLCs (Programmable Logic Controllers) using state-of-the-art training equipment.
 Through lab intensive instruction, students learn to program the Allen-Bradley SLC-500 PLC.
 Students write, program, and troubleshoot control circuits containing timers, counters, comparison circuits, bit shift operations, and sequencer functions.

-PRPL 111 Low Pressure Boilers (2 credits) Introduces basic principles of stationary engineering and gives an overview of the college’s Power Plant operations, with special emphasis on low pressure boilers, job safety, and operational efficiency.
+PRPL 111 High Pressure Boilers (2 credits) Introduces basic principles of stationary engineering and gives an overview of the school’s Power Plant operations, with special emphasis on high pressure boilers, job safety, and operational efficiency.

-PRPL 112 Auxiliary Plant Operator Practice I (6 credits) Provides experience in the practical skills required of power plant workers, with emphasis on serving as a shift operator/helper in the college’s Power Plant, plus assisting with the maintenance of campus utilities, practicing good housekeeping in the workplace, and observing safety rules in all work assignments.
+PRPL 112 Auxiliary Plant Operator Practice I (3 credits) Provides experience in the practical skills required of power plant workers, with emphasis on serving as a shift operator/helper in the school’s Power Plant, plus assisting with the maintenance of school utilities, practicing good housekeeping in the workplace, and observing safety rules in all work assignments.
 Thoroughly covers the Power Plant Student Manual.

 PRPL 121 Basic Power Plant Theory (2 credits) Introduces basic utility boilers, including natural circulation, controlled circulation, and once-through designs.
 Discusses startup, shutdown, and normal operation, and covers air and flue gas flow paths and steam and water flow paths.

-PRPL 122 Auxiliary Plant Operator Practice II (5 credits) Provides for continued development of fundamental equipment maintenance skills with a concentration on carrying out electrical and mechanical maintenance procedures, replacing faulty pipes and pipe fittings, serving as shift operator/helper in the college’s Power Plant, and demonstrating knowledge of safety and accident prevention rules.
-Comprehensively covers the college’s power plant equipment operating procedures.
+PRPL 122 Auxiliary Plant Operator Practice II (4 credits) Provides for continued development of fundamental equipment maintenance skills with a concentration on carrying out electrical and mechanical maintenance procedures, replacing faulty pipes and pipe fittings, serving as shift operator/helper in the school’s Power Plant, and demonstrating knowledge of safety and accident prevention rules.
+Comprehensively covers the school’s power plant equipment operating procedures.

-PRPL 232 Plant Operator Practice I (7.5 credits) Assists in further improving basic skills, including boiler water testing, and prepares students for more advanced responsibilities in maintaining campus utilities and in supervising power plant shifts and student helpers.
+PRPL 232 Plant Operator Practice I (3 credits) Assists in further improving basic skills, including boiler water testing, and prepares students for more advanced responsibilities in maintaining school utilities and in supervising power plant shifts and student helpers.

 PRPL 243 Introduction to Process Instrumentation and Automatic Controls (3 credits) Introduces the basic principles of process measurement parameters such as flow, pressure, level, and temperature.
 Lab exercises augment classroom theory.

-PRPL 244 Boiler Simulator Lab (1 credit) Using a simulator that represents a 600MW power plant, students function as operators, performing cold start-ups, shut downs, regulating plant operations, and responding to equipment failures.
+PRPL 244 Boiler Simulator Lab (2 credits) Using a simulator that represents a 600MW power plant, students function as operators, performing cold start-ups, shut downs, regulating plant operations, and responding to equipment failures.

 PRPL 251 Boiler Design and Environmental Protection (2 credits) Explores the many types of utility boilers, including pulverized coal, fluidized bed boilers, cyclone and stoker boilers, and nuclear powered units.
 Emphasizes environmental protection and plant protection.